Answers to some of the most common questions about Houston Flat Fee MLS Listings.

 Do you offer flat fee listings for rentals?

-We focus primarily on offering flat fee listing services for properties for sale in Houston and our processes are best geared for sales.
+We focus primarily on offering flat fee listing service for properties for sale in Houston and our processes are best geared for sales, however, if you wish to list a rental, please call or email our office for flat-fee options.

-Do I have to pay extra for contracts, addendums, yard sign, lockbox, or flyers?
+Do I have to pay extra for contracts, addendums, yard signs, lockbox, or flyers?

 Can I just call you to place an order?

-Yes, we’ll take listing orders over the phone for any of our flat fee MLS listing packages.
+Yes, we’re happy to take listing orders over the phone for our flat fee MLS listing packages by request.
 You’ll still need to complete the required forms and provide the minimum required photos for your listing.

 Will you list a property for which I have equitable interest?